defold/doc/docs/en/manuals/particlefx.md

 : The number of seconds the emitter should wait before emitting particles.

 Start Offset
-: The number of seconds into the particle simulation the emitter should start.
+: The number of seconds into the particle simulation the emitter should start, or in other words how long the emitter should pre-warm the effect for.

 Image
 : The image file (Tile source or Atlas) to use for texturing and animating the particles.